 - This $20 Raspberry Pi rival runs Android and offers 4K video (TechRepublic)

 Tablet devices like the Apple iPad also compete in this market.
-The iPad and similar devices limit applications to only those vetted and make available through Apple.
+The iPad and similar devices limit applications to only those vetted and made available through Apple.
 The closed Apple ecosystem gives enterprises a certain level of assurance regarding the overall security of these devices; however, while the number of applications available for the iPad is significant, the computational power of the devices is limited.

 - 10 tips to help you become a Google Chromebook power user (TechRepublic)

-How can I get Windows 10 S?
+How can I get Windows in S mode?